Have questions? Need to speak with someone? We are here to help!

 What happens after I apply?

 UF will receive your FAFSA information within 3-5 business days of completion.
 You are then responsible for following up on your financial aid status.
-You will receive communications from UFCD and the UF Office for Student Financial Affairs about your status.
 You should monitor your postal mail and email for information.
-Please visit www.sfa.ufl.edu/help/ to send questions to the UFCD Financial Aid Coordinator.
+To send questions to the UFCD Financial Aid Coordinator please send an email to SFA-DEN@mail.ufl.edu.

 If your application is selected for verification, you will receive official notification from the Department of Education via your Federal Student Aid Report (SAR).
-Do not submit any documents unless the UF Office for Student Financial Affairs requests that you do so.
+Do not submit any documents unless the UF Office for Student Financial Aid and Scholarships requests that you do so.
 Notification will be sent to you via email.

 If I’m eligible for aid, when will I receive it?